okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authenticators-admin/index.md

 End users would be required to use one or more Authenticators depending on the security requirements of the application sign-on policy.

-The Okta Identity Engine currently supports Authenticators for the following %TODO What?
-What are these?
-To me they are Factors%:
+The Okta Identity Engine currently supports Authenticators for the following factors:

 **Knowledge-based:**
 * Password